devxpawan/smart-spend/RECURRING_FEATURE.md

 ## Overview

-The Recurring Transactions feature in SmartSpend allows users to automatically create income and expense records at regular intervals.
-This eliminates the need to manually enter transactions that occur on a regular basis, such as monthly subscriptions, salaries, or rent payments.
+The recurring transactions feature allows users to set up transactions that automatically repeat at specified intervals.
+This is useful for regular expenses like subscriptions or regular incomes like salaries.

-## How It Works

-### 1. Creating Recurring Transactions

-Users can create recurring transactions in the Expenses and Incomes sections by:

-1. Adding a new transaction or editing an existing one
-2. Checking the "Make this a recurring [expense/income]" checkbox
-3. Selecting a recurring interval (daily, weekly, monthly, or yearly)
-4. Optionally setting an end date for the recurrence

-### 2. Managing Recurring Transactions

-The "Recurring" section in the navigation allows users to:

-- View all current recurring transactions
-- See upcoming transaction dates
-- Remove the recurring status from transactions

-### 3. Backend Processing

-The system includes a processor that runs daily to:

-- Identify recurring transactions due for processing
-- Create new transaction records
-- Update the next occurrence date
-- Handle end dates for recurring transactions

 ## Implementation Details

-### Database Schema
+### Data Model

-The feature extends the existing Expense and Income models with the following fields:
+Recurring transactions use additional fields in the existing Expense and Income models:

-- `isRecurring`: Boolean indicating if the transaction is recurring
+- `isRecurring` (boolean) - indicates if the transaction is recurring
-- `recurringInterval`: String enum ("daily", "weekly", "monthly", "yearly")
-- `recurringEndDate`: Date when the recurrence should stop (optional)
+- `recurringInterval` (string) - the interval at which the transaction recurs (daily, weekly, monthly, yearly)
-- `nextRecurringDate`: Date when the next occurrence is due
+- `nextRecurringDate` (date) - the next date the transaction will recur
+- `recurringEndDate` (date, optional) - the date after which the transaction will no longer recur

 ### API Endpoints